 The concept of free software appeals to me.
 Making the source code available gives programmers trust in a product and also allows them to see how to write good code.

-I've looked at a lot of free source packages in my time, and sometimes the source code is a little tricky to understand.
-I hate to think what proprietary source code made by large corporations would look like, without the pressure to publish the source code.
-It's probably totally hideous (and therefore bad) code.
+I've looked at a lot of free source packages in my time, and sometimes source code is a little difficult to understand.
+Who knows what proprietary source code looks like without the pressure to publish the source code.

-I figure people can benefit from some good, clean, portable and free source code, to see how to build a good software package without the unnecessary, arcane tricks that programmers often use.
+I figure people can benefit from some good, clean, portable and free source code, to see how to build a GUI software package.

 Is there support for GraphApp?